A Short History of the Band

 1998 saw the Centenary of the Slaidburn Silver Band, a typical 'village band' based in the Hodder Valley in Lancashire.
 Like many voluntary organisations the Band has had its 'ups and downs' during the last 100 years, but thankfully has survived to be one of the few remaining bands in the area.

 One of the Band's claims to fame, certainly in the band world, is the commissioning from William Rimmer of the march which bears the village and Band's name -Slaidburn.
-This march is probably in the library of every brass band in the country, and since its publication at the turn of the century has been a top selling march even to the present day.
+This march is probably in the library of every brass band in the country, and since its publication at the turn of the previous century has been a top selling march even to the present day.
 It has no doubt been played by thousands of brass players throughout the years and many players are surprised to discover that Slaidburn actually exists as a village - and has a brass band too!
 This situation of the march Slaidburn being played in Slaidburn by Slaidburn Silver Band prompted a thought.
 Click here to see the page, ‘Cubed’.

 From its early days the Band provided music for many local events, such as church processions, sports days, agricultural shows and indoor concerts - a tradition which still continues 100 years later.
 In the mid 1930s the Band travelled to Leeds to broadcast live for the BBC in a programme featuring the people and places of the Hodder Valley and featuring, of course, Slaidburn.